-1. The Red Eye
+1. Red Eye

 The white of the eye should be pristine white, with the odd lazy blood vessel meandering across the surface.
 If you’re not sure what this looks like, check out your own eye in the mirror.

 Gently lift the upper eyelid to check, and you’ll see anything from a rosy pink to a livid red.
 As a rule of thumb, the angrier the eye looks, the more urgently it needs checking.

 Causes of red eye range from irritation and infection to a condition called glaucoma.

 Also, rust-colored gloop is fine.
 This is normal gloop that’s been exposed to the air for a while and oxidized (like when you cut an apple in half and it goes brown).

 Have the vet check the eye because some infections need antibiotics, while others can occur as a complication of another problem that needs attention.

-3. The Swollen Eye
+3. Swollen Eye

 If there’s something odd about your pet’s face, compare one eyelid with the other to see if one side is swollen.

-4. The Dull Eye
+4. Dull Eye

 But sometimes the surface is dull and reflections aren’t clear, or those images are broken up or haphazard.

 The most common reasons for this are either a dry eye or a corneal ulcer:

 - Corneal ulcer: This is like a burst blister on the surface of the eye.
 In some cases, it heals on its own, but other times it can be dangerous and cause perforation of the eye.

-5. The Closed Eye
+5. Closed Eye

 A closed eye is painful: Just think of the last time you had grit in your eye.

-The pain might be due to a corneal ulcer, a knock to the eye or a foreign body.

-- Foreign body: This can be anything from dust to a grass seed or even a twig.
+The pain might be due to a corneal ulcer, a knock to the eye or a foreign body — anything from dust to a grass seed or even a twig.
 When our pets are sniffing around, it’s not uncommon to get something lodged behind the eyelids.

 Your vet will put drops of local anesthetic into the eye to get a better look and remove the object.